dtulibrary/dtu_blacklight_common/README.md

     $ rails generate dtu:solr_config_files

+Note that this gem is dependent on a forked version of solr_wrapper.
+Until the [pull request](https://github.com/cbeer/solr_wrapper/pull/14)  has been merged and released, you will need to update your application's Gemfile with:

+    gem 'solr_wrapper', github: 'flyingzumwalt/solr_wrapper'

 ## Solr

 Install a clean copy of solr and configure it to have our "toc" and "metadata" collections